tudorscanner/slate/source/includes/_flights_multiCity.md

 ### destination2

-Location code for the destination
+Location code for the destination of the third flight

 `destination2`